krunker-india/PUBobot-ki/commands.md

 !remove <i>pickup</i>[ <i>pickup</i> ...] or -[<i>pickup</i>[ <i>pickup</i> ..]] - removes you from specified pickups.
 !remove or -- - removes you from all pickups.
 !expire <i>time</i> - Sets new time delay after you will be removed from all pickups, example: '!expire 1h 2m 3s'.
-!default_expire <i>time</i> or 'afk' - Set your personal default !expire time or set autoremove on afk status.
+!default_expire <i>time</i>, 'afk' or 'none' - Set your personal default !expire time or set autoremove on afk status.
 !sub - request sub for last game.
 !allowoffline or !ao - gives you immune from getting removed by offline or afk statuses until a pickup with you starts. (done for mobile devices users).
 !subscribe <i>pickup</i>[ <i>pickup</i> ..]] - adds the promotion role of specified pickup(s) to you.